-Prior to entering academia, Jeremy accumulated ten years of experience in the hospitality industry, where he acquired his knack for cost controls, customer relationship management, and in-store design.
-His industry experience ranges from entrepreneurial restaurant establishments to high-end resort (i.e., Scottsdale Princess, Scottsdale Plaza Resort) and golf club environments (i.e., Frenchman’s Creek Country Club, Palm Beach Gardens, FL).
+Prior to entering academia, Jeremy accumulated ten years of experience in the hospitality industry, ranging from entrepreneurial restaurant establishments to high-end resort (i.e., Scottsdale Princess, Scottsdale Plaza Resort) and golf club environments (i.e., Frenchman’s Creek Country Club, Palm Beach Gardens, FL).

 Brand Tribalism, Dual-Process Theory, and Superstitious Beliefs

 Research and Publication Activities:

-Dr. Sierra has published 35 journal articles in outlets including Asia Pacific Journal of Marketing and Logistics (2), Computers in Human Behavior, International Journal of Market Research, Journal of Advertising (2), Journal of Brand Management (2), Journal of Business & Industrial Marketing, Journal of Business Research, Journal of Current Issues & Research in Advertising, Journal of Marketing Education (2), Journal of Marketing Theory and Practice (3), Journal of Product & Brand Management (2), Journal of Promotion Management (2), Journal of Retailing and Consumer Services (3), Journal of Services Marketing, and Psychology & Marketing (2).
-He also has an article forthcoming in Journal of Product & Brand Management and European Journal of Marketing.
+Dr. Sierra has published 37 journal articles in outlets including Asia Pacific Journal of Marketing and Logistics (2), Computers in Human Behavior, International Journal of Market Research, Journal of Advertising (2), Journal of Brand Management (3), Journal of Business & Industrial Marketing, Journal of Business Research, Journal of Current Issues & Research in Advertising, Journal of Marketing Education (2), Journal of Marketing Theory and Practice (3), Journal of Product & Brand Management (2), Journal of Promotion Management (2), Journal of Retailing and Consumer Services (3), Journal of Services Marketing, and Psychology & Marketing (2).
+He also has research forthcoming in Journal of Product & Brand Management and European Journal of Marketing.